nanovms/ops-documentation/instances.md

 ops instance create -i <name> <image name or ref>
 ```
 For instances run locally; as each instance writes to the same image file, each image can only have a single instance running.
 Attempting to create a second local instance from an image that already has a local instance will fail.
 Likewise multiple local instances attempting to use the same network port will also fail.

+If one desires to use tap networking you can place an instance on a new
+local ip to have [multiple applications run on the same port](https://nanovms.gitbook.io/ops/networking).

 Instances running on a cloud provider do not have this restriction.

 To delete an instance: